Sobuno/SWGAide/swg/SWGAide_README.txt

 The latter group could gather and submit all kinds of data that could be useful in SWGAide and post that at the SWGAide forum at SWGCraft.org.
 Or anything else that is useful for other players, at any format or syntax.
-Developers are welcomed to download the source code from SourceForge.net, browse the code but PM me before going ahead to implement stuff.
+Developers are welcomed to download the source code from GitHub, browse the code but PM me before going ahead to implement stuff.